- About Us

 Did you know that scientists can identify individual dolphins by the notches, nicks, scars, and shape of their dorsal fin?
 Learn more facts about the distribution, biology, and behavior of dolphins.

-Educational resources and links to educate and inspire wild dolphin conservation of dolphins in the wild.
+Resources and links to educate and inspire conservation of dolphins in the wild.

 If you locate a sick, injured, or dead marine mammal, immediately call the Southeast Region Stranding Network 24-hour hotline: 1-877-WHALE HELP (1-877-942-5343).